U.S. ADVERTISING AND MARKETING EXECUTIVES REVEAL HIRING PLANS

-- Web design/production, print design/production and account services are the top roles executives plan to hire for during the second half of the year.
+- Account services, brand/product management and media services are the top areas executives plan to hire for during the second half of 2014.

 Marketing and Advertising Specialties in Demand

-When executives were asked in which areas they plan to add staff in the second half of 2013, web design/production topped the list, with 23 percent of the response, followed by print design/production (18 percent) and account services (16 percent).
+When executives were asked in which areas they plan to add staff in the second half of 2014, account services topped the list (24 percent), followed by brand/product management (21 percent) and media services (19 percent).

 About the Survey